Definitions

-Prolonged physical restraint should be avoided unless essential to the research objectives.
-All physical restraint, other than routine manual restraint, must be described in the protocol.
-Physical restraint for periods longer than 15 minutes must be described in detail and justified for approval by the Animal Research Committee (ARC).
-Convenience is not justification to use prolonged physical restraint.
+Prolonged physical restraint should be avoided unless essential to the research objectives, or to prevent injury to animals or personnel.
+The use of prolonged physical restraint must be scientifically justified and described in the approved ARC protocol.
+Convenience is not an acceptable justification to use prolonged physical restraint.
 The least restrictive method of restraint possible should be used, even though it may be more costly and technically more difficult.

 When prolonged physical restraint is required, the following considerations must be addressed:

-- Unless an exception has been specifically approved in the animal use protocol, animals to be placed in restraining equipment should be conditioned to the equipment by gradually increasing time of restraint until the required restraint time is reached.
+- Unless an exception has been specifically approved in the ARC protocol, animals to be placed in restraint devices should be conditioned to the equipment by gradually increasing time of restraint until the required restraint time is reached.
+Animals that fail to adapt to restraint should be removed from the study, unless approved by the ARC.

 - The period of restraint must be limited to the minimum required to accomplish the research objectives.

-- For the comfort and safety of the animal, certain types of restraint equipment, such as slings for dogs, require that the animals be attended continuously throughout the period of restraint.
-For each situation, the ARC will make a determination as to the intensity of the attention required.
+- For the comfort and safety of the animal, certain types of restraint equipment require that the animals be attended continuously throughout the period of restraint.
+For each situation, the ARC will determine the intensity of the attention required.

 - Attention must be given to the possible development of lesions or illnesses associated with restraint, including contusions, decubital ulcers, dependent edema, and weight loss.
-If these or other problems occur, prompt veterinary care must be provided.
-If the DLAM veterinarian tending the animal considers the health problem serious, the well-being of the animal must take priority over the experimental objectives.
+If these or other problems occur, prompt veterinary care must be provided and may necessitate temporary or permanent removal of the animal from restraint.
+If the DLAM veterinarian tending the animal considers the health problem serious, the well-being of the animal will take priority over the experimental objectives.

 References